eduvpn/documentation/API.md

 the session expires, as obtained from the `Expires` HTTP response header part of the `/connect` call response.

-The difference between the "Main Countdown Timer" and the "Countdown Timer" is the location of the timer.
-The main countdown timer should be shown under the "Connected" text.
-The other countdown timer should always be shown in the connection info tab at the bottom.
+In addition to the "Countdown Timer" visible in the main application window, there is also a timer under "Connection Info" in the UI.
+This timer is *always* visible.

 When the user clicks the "Renew Session" button the following MUST happen in this order: